 Step 3: Dive Deep Into Integrations

 A loyalty program can offer you the world but it’s not worth much unless it seamlessly integrates with your marketing automation, ecommerce and CRM platforms.
-This involves a lengthy discussion between the CTOs of your company and the loyalty program provider, however.
+This involves a lengthy discussion between the CTOs of your company and the eCommerce or retail loyalty program provider, however.

 At this point, you can determine the following:

-- Does the loyalty program provider have omnichannel capabilities, such as mobile passes or POS support?
+- Does the loyalty program service provider have omnichannel capabilities, such as mobile passes or POS support?

-- Does the platform integrate with any BI or reporting tools, like PowerBI or Tableau?
+- Is the platform integrating with any BI or reporting tools, like PowerBI or Tableau?

 - Does the service feature integrations with review sites, like Trustpilot?

 Antavo’s Loyalty Management Platform offers a variety of integrations, and we frequently host webinars with our partners to showcase how our products enhance each other’s performance.